 The Oil and Gas sector must protect its critical infrastructure, as the products oil and gas companies deliver are key to a thriving economy.
 The list of security challenges this sector faces grows daily, and requires technology solutions that range from physical barriers to video systems to cybersecurity.
 The good news, however, is that this very same technology can help oil and gas companies maximize their on-site security with just a few upgrades to each company’s security profile.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 Maximizing Security For Oil and Gas Infrastructure